BPGalaxy/My-movies-Tkinter-project-/README.md

-Never change the information of "Movie.ini" file and Don't add any file to this folder thanks for using my program<3
+Never change the text in "Movie.ini" file and Don't add any file to this folder thanks for using my program<3